Which hair color suits you best? Find out the hair color that suits you best + our best tips

 Coral, rose gold, apricot and yellow hair color:

 Neutral hair colors

 Tinseltown / Shutterstock.com

-In the end, all these so-called tips and rules are just to get you started.
-The best thing about hair color is that it is (fairly) temporary, and fairly easy to play around with until you’ve found your perfect color – regardless of your undertone.
+In the end, all these tips and tricks are just to get you started.
+The best thing about hair color is that it is (fairly) temporary, and fairly easy to play around with until you’ve found your perfect color regardless of your undertone.